WebAssembly/wasi-filesystem/path-resolution.md

 paths are not permitted, and there is no global namespace.
 All path accesses are relative to a base directory handle.

-Path resolution is constraint to occur within the subfilesystem referenced by the base handle.
+Path resolution is constrained to occur within the subfilesystem referenced by the base handle.
 Information about the filesystem outside of the base directory handles is not visible.
 In particular, it's not permitted to use paths that temporarily step outside the sandbox with something like "../../../stuff/here", even if the final resolved path is back inside the sandbox, because that would leak information about the existence of directories outside the sandbox.

+And, the sandboxing is designed to be implementable even in the presence of outside processes accessing the same filesystem, including renaming, unlinking, and creating new files and directories.

 ## Implementing path resolution manually